osemudiamnekingsley/osemudiamnekingsley/README.md

 👨‍💻 About Me

-I am a Master's student in Artificial Intelligence and Data Science with a strong background in statistics.
+I am a Master's student in Artificial Intelligence and Data Science with a background in statistics.
 My passion lies in leveraging data-driven solutions to solve real-world problems.
-With two years of experience as a Credit Data Analyst at BlueRidge Micro-Finance in Lagos, Nigeria, and my current role as a Graduate Assistant and Data Analyst at Columbus State University, I bring analytical expertise and a keen eye for insights.
+With two years of experience as a Data Analyst at BlueRidge Micro-Finance in Lagos, Nigeria, and currently a Graduate Assistant and Data Analyst at Columbus State University, I bring analytical expertise and a keen eye for insights.

 🚀 What I Do